robotgoat/robotgoat.github.io/content/en/about/index.md

 date = "{{ .Date}}"
 +++

 Hello, welcome to my blog.
 I am SpiffyGoose, a monkey with a computer.
+In this little website I have random guides about old BMWs and networking technology.